mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 can be used.

-When provided, the topology information is available at the DHCPv6 server in form of sequence of the link-address and Interface-ID.
+When provided, the topology information is available at the DHCPv6 server in form of sequence of the link-address field and Interface-ID option.

 Then, topology information for the given IP address can be obtained from the DHCPv6 server and used for configuration